“Why do shakuhachi crack and what can we do about it?”

 Cracking is a part of bamboo’s natural life cycle.
 Out in nature bamboo poles crack when they die and dry out.
 Once they crack open they decompose more readily which makes room for new shoots and returns nutrients to the soil.

-Bindings (pictured right) are high-tensile string wrapped under extreme tension, tied with a special slipknot, and then further secured with glue or lacquer.
+Bindings are high-tensile string wrapped under extreme tension, tied with a special slipknot, and then further secured with glue or lacquer.
 For aesthetic reason most people wait until their flute cracks to have it bound though some opt to have their flutes bound as a preventative measure.
 Bindings can close just about any crack and usually keep the crack(s) closed for life.
+Topical bindings often prevent cracks from ever forming.

 “Should I oil my shakuhachi and does it help”?